Education (with Foundation Year) *

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - GCSE: For all applicants, Grade C/4 or above in English Language, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 - A-level subjects: No specific subjects required.
 Points from A-level General Studies and AS-level subjects (not taken onto full A-level) can be included towards overall tariff.
 You must have a minimum of one A-level.

-- Relevant subjects: Childhood studies and psychology and sociology are particularly relevant.
-We also accept the CACHE Diploma in childcare.
+- Relevant subjects: Childhood Studies, Psychology and Sociology are particularly relevant.
+We also accept the CACHE Diploma in Childcare.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.